ataipek35/DSA210-PROJECT/README.md

 - Addiction-Risk Indicators Correlate with Each Other:
 Variables such as loss of control, difficulty stopping, and interference with life showed meaningful positive correlations, suggesting they measure overlapping aspects of problematic gaming patterns.

+## Community Insights (Reddit / Forum Analysis)

+To supplement the quantitative survey data, qualitative insights were gathered from MMORPG community forums, particularly the r/MMORPG subreddit.
+Players often describe MMORPGs as intentionally designed to encourage long-term engagement through:

+constant reward systems (levels, cosmetics, drops),

+social obligations from guilds,

+fear of missing scheduled events,

+and a strong pressure to "keep up" with others.

+- One example comes from a widely discussed thread:

+“MMOs get people addicted because they provide small rewards constantly… this gives dopamine hits and makes you want to keep playing.”
+-r/MMORPG user

+These community discussions align with the survey findings, showing that loss of control, difficulty stopping, and feelings of pressure are not isolated experiences but commonly expressed by players online.

 # Hypothesis Testing

 Two statistical hypothesis tests were conducted to examine whether key behavioral variables—such as daily playtime and monthly spending—are associated with addiction-risk indicators in MMORPG players.
 Both tests use Pearson’s correlation coefficient on the cleaned dataset (n = 11).